About LMU Law

 Anxious to see the law come to life, our students are active in pro bono work, internships, externships, and countless student organizations.
 Our students have also enjoyed success in moot court competitions and mock trial tournaments.
 These activities complement a comprehensive classroom experience offering small classes, accessible teachers, and an academic support program that one external consultant described as one of the best in the country.
 If you are interested in a legal education that is anything but conventional, let us help you unlock your potential.

 It’s okay to use your laptop or tablet in our classes.
-In fact, we issue them to our students so they can do exactly that.
 At LMU Law, our teaching model uses interactive software to help students interpret, analyze, and apply legal concepts.
 Our faculty also use these programs to test group and individual progress throughout the semester in order to identify learning challenges.
 Our classes are recorded for later viewing or listening.

 Since lawyers spend much of their time finding information, LMU Law’s curriculum emphasizes mastering the art of legal research in the 21st century.
 Unlike most law schools, our librarians do not sit at circulation desks.
 They are positioned throughout the law school and are constantly available to support students and faculty.
 They are also integrated into our Academic Support Program and help students develop the research skills they will need during law school and beyond.